 At the most basic level, blockchain is exactly what it sounds like: a chain of blocks.
 Each “block” is a digital store of records for all of the transactions within a part of the chain.
 Any time a block is “full,” a new block is created and placed directly after it on the chain.
 To help visualize this, imagine pages in a notebook.
 Each line contains unique information, and when a page is full you turn and start a new one.
 In the same way that notes cannot be edited when written in pen, the blockchain is uneditable.

 The “blocks” of the blockchain are also like pages in a ledger or account book.
 Each block records the history of all transactions and is copies across all the computers that maintain the blockchain.
 (This is known as a distributed ledger.)
-No single person or body can control the chain or currency, but rather changes are approved by a majority of the network.
+No single person can control the chain or currency, but changes are approved by a majority of the network.

 Read about micro-investing and how to get started with our complete guide: Micro-Investing: What It Is, Why It’s for You and How to Start.

 Bitcoin is the granddaddy of them all, the original cryptocurrency and the first major application of blockchain.
 The currency launched in 2009 and gradually grew in value until 2017.
 After topping $1,000 per coin for the first time that year the price began to rally until it hit a high of nearly $20,000 on December 18.

 The white sheet published by Satoshi Nakamoto, the mysterious creator of bitcoin, explains the goals and purposes of the electronic currency in detail.

 Nakamoto writes “A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution”.
 In design, bitcoin is a currency intended to cuts out third parties like banks or credit card companies.
 It can do that because the system of storing information on the blockchain removes the need for a third party to verify transactions.

 Some bitcoin statistics: